Foreign travel advice

 Restricted areas

-There are restrictions on travel near military bases.
+There are restrictions on travel near military bases in Vietnam.
+Do not take photos near bases.

 If you want to visit a village, commune or ward close to the border, you may need permission from the provincial police department.
 Contact the local authority for more information.

-Crimes like sex and drug offences can attract very long prison terms or a death sentence.
+People convicted of sex and drug offences can receive very long prison sentences or the death sentence.
 The Vietnamese legal system is not well developed, and the standard of prisons is very poor.

 Foreign nationals involved in traffic accidents have been stopped from leaving Vietnam until the police have completed their investigations.
 This process can take a long time, and foreign nationals have been asked to agree out of court financial settlements.
 FCDO advises you to get professional legal advice and representation if you are in this situation.
-Find an English-speaking lawyer in Vietnam.
+See Getting help.

 Internet access